 It is important to prevent infection and to recognize the symptoms of infection if it does occur.
 These symptoms include worsening pain, redness, fever, and pus.

 Venous ulcers occur more often in the elderly, particularly women.
 In addition, smoking, obesity, varicose veins, and blood circulation problems can make it more likely that you will develop an ulcer.
-If you are concerned that you or a loved one may be experiencing a venous ulcer, contact the team at Vascular and Vein Institute of the South.
+If you are concerned that you or a loved one may be experiencing a venous ulcer, contact us today.

-To learn more about venous ulcers and what you can do to get the treatment that you need, schedule your first appointment with the team at Vascular and Vein Institute of the South.
-Call the office to speak with a team member or book using the online tool today.
+To learn more about venous ulcers and what you can do to get the treatment that you need, call or book your appointment online today.